Chapter 17: Shenandoah II: Leadership and Survival

 very first combat operation.
 Plans were changed the previous evening for

 Capt.
-Bill Hearn's B Company to now stay behind and protect the NDP,
+Bill Hearn's B Company.
+They were to stay behind and protect the

-while D Company took their place in the line of march.
-The unit had not
+NDP.
+D Company took B Company’s place in the line of march.
+The unit had

 Recon platoon's point man, Terrance Schneider, was the first to be